 Customer value proposition example case study

 Julian Segal is the CEO at Caltex.
 He’s one of the few CEOs in Australia to have actively sponsored and invested in the development of a sophisticated customer value proposition example.
-This was applied to their Complex Supply and Retail Convenience businesses.
+Therefore, this was applied to their Complex Supply and Retail Convenience businesses.

 Their customer value proposition example aims to extend and build upon current Caltex assets, capabilities and customer base to develop the two sides of the business in both existing and new markets.
-It takes an integrated view of margin management and views business growth as inextricably linked to their suppliers, customers and end consumers.
-Unpinning their customer value proposition example is detailed value engineering and value driver analysis across the value chain.
+Thus, it takes an integrated view of margin management and views business growth as inextricably linked to their suppliers, customers and end consumers.
+Additionally, unpinning their customer value proposition is detailed value engineering and value driver analysis across the value chain.

 Another real-world example